bitst0rm-pub/Formatter/README.md

 20. [JS Beautifier](https://github.com/beautify-web/js-beautify): A tool to beautify and format JavaScript, JSON, and CSS code.
 21. JSONMax (built-in): A JSON beautifier.
 22. JSONMin (built-in): A JSON minifier.
+23. [NASMfmt](https://github.com/yamnikov-oleg/nasmfmt): A tool for formatting NASM (Netwide Assembler) assembly code.
-23. [Ormolu](https://github.com/tweag/ormolu): A formatter for Haskell source code, with a focus on strict and consistent style.
+24. [Ormolu](https://github.com/tweag/ormolu): A formatter for Haskell source code, with a focus on strict and consistent style.
-24. [Perltidy](https://github.com/perltidy/perltidy): A code formatter for Perl, which indents and aligns Perl code according to specified rules.
+25. [Perltidy](https://github.com/perltidy/perltidy): A code formatter for Perl, which indents and aligns Perl code according to specified rules.
-25. [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer): A tool that fixes PHP coding standards issues and enforces a consistent coding style.
+26. [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer): A tool that fixes PHP coding standards issues and enforces a consistent coding style.
-26. [Prettier](https://github.com/prettier/prettier): An opinionated code formatter that supports various languages and focuses on code consistency.
+27. [Prettier](https://github.com/prettier/prettier): An opinionated code formatter that supports various languages and focuses on code consistency.
-27. [Pretty Diff](https://github.com/prettydiff/prettydiff): A language-aware code comparison tool that can also format and minify code.
+28. [Pretty Diff](https://github.com/prettydiff/prettydiff): A language-aware code comparison tool that can also format and minify code.
-28. [PrettyTable](https://github.com/jazzband/prettytable): A Python library for displaying tabular data in a visually appealing ASCII table format.
+29. [PrettyTable](https://github.com/jazzband/prettytable): A Python library for displaying tabular data in a visually appealing ASCII table format.
-29. [Python Minifier](https://github.com/dflook/python-minifier): A tool to minify Python code, making it smaller and harder to read.
+30. [Python Minifier](https://github.com/dflook/python-minifier): A tool to minify Python code, making it smaller and harder to read.
-30. [RuboCop](https://github.com/rubocop-hq/rubocop): A code analyzer and formatter for Ruby, enforcing various style guidelines and best practices.
+31. [RuboCop](https://github.com/rubocop-hq/rubocop): A code analyzer and formatter for Ruby, enforcing various style guidelines and best practices.
-31. [Rubyfmt](https://github.com/fables-tales/rubyfmt): A Ruby code formatter that aims to provide consistent formatting for Ruby code.
+32. [Rubyfmt](https://github.com/fables-tales/rubyfmt): A Ruby code formatter that aims to provide consistent formatting for Ruby code.
-32. [Rustfmt](https://github.com/rust-lang/rustfmt): A tool for formatting Rust code.
+33. [Rustfmt](https://github.com/rust-lang/rustfmt): A tool for formatting Rust code.
-33. [ShellCheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool that provides warnings and suggestions for shell scripts.
+34. [ShellCheck](https://github.com/koalaman/shellcheck): A shell script static analysis tool that provides warnings and suggestions for shell scripts.
-34. [Shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
+35. [Shfmt](https://github.com/mvdan/sh): A shell script formatter that helps maintain consistent formatting and style in shell scripts.
-35. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
+36. [SQL Formatter](https://github.com/sql-formatter-org/sql-formatter): A library and command-line tool for formatting SQL queries to improve readability.
-36. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
+37. SQLMin (built-in): A SQL minifier to reduce size and improve performance.
-37. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
+38. [Stylelint](https://github.com/stylelint/stylelint): A linter for CSS and SCSS code that helps maintain a consistent style and avoid errors.
-38. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
+39. [Stylish-Haskell](https://github.com/haskell/stylish-haskell): A Haskell code stylist that formats Haskell source code according to a set of rules.
-39. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
+40. [SVGO](https://github.com/svg/svgo): A Node.js tool for optimizing SVG files, removing unnecessary data for better performance.
-40. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
+41. [SwiftFormat](https://github.com/nicklockwood/SwiftFormat): A code formatter and linter that automatically formats Apple Swift code.
-41. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
+42. [Terser](https://github.com/terser-js/terser): A JavaScript minifier that removes unnecessary characters and renames variables, etc.
-42. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
+43. [Uncrustify](https://github.com/uncrustify/uncrustify): A configurable source code beautifier for C, C++, Objective-C, and other related languages.
-43. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.
+44. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

 And now a same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.